 Santa Monica, CA — Blame uber-producer Norman Lear for TV’s current trend of taking a successful series and creating a spin-off of that show.
 In the ’70s, Lear created All in the Family for CBS which successfully spun off Maude, Good Times, and The Jeffersons.

 CBS has reached back into its ’70s playbook with the premieres of two big Spinoffs: The first, Young Sheldon, is a spin-off of The Big Bang Theory, the number one comedy on broadcast TV.
 Iain Armitage from Big Little Lies stars as the younger version of Jim Parsons, who serves as both narrator and EP.
-The network gave a full-season pickup to this spinoff after the first episode premiered to big numbers.
+The network gave a full-season pickup to this spinoff after the first episode premiered to big numbers, and most recently, has ordered two additional seasons.
+That’s moxie!

 Aside from the glut of DC spinoffs on The CW, here are some notable Spinoffs in development and/or production: